sujunyan/sujunyan.github.io/_projects/cfo.md

 ---
 ### **Publications**
+###### **Notes**
+E-Energy'23 [1] is the seminal work that gives the first problem formulation for the CFO problem and gives an efficient algorithm for solving CFO.
+CDC'23 [2] supplements e-Energy'23 [1] by studying the theoretic hardness of CFO and provide a bi-criteria approximation algorithm with stronger theoretic performance guarantee (but much higher run-time complexity).
+Poster and demo papers [3,4] give some preliminary results in the early stage of this project.

 ##### **Conference Papers**
 [1] **J. Su** , Q. Lin, and M. Chen, “Follow the Sun and Go with the Wind: Carbon Footprint Optimized Timely E-Truck Transportation”, in Proceedings of 14th International Conference on Future Energy Systems (ACM e-Energy 2023), Orlando, Florida, June 20 - 23, 2023. **(Best Paper Award).** [[pdf](https://www.mhchen.com/papers/CFO_eEnergy.23.pdf)] [[arxiv](https://www.mhchen.com/papers/CFO_eEnergy.23.pdf)]

-[2] **J. Su**, Q. Liu, M. Chen, and H. Zeng, “Minimizing Carbon Footprint for Timely E-Truck Transportation: Hardness and Approximation Algorithm”, (invited), in Proceedings of the 62th IEEE Conference on Decision and Control (CDC), Singapore, December 13-15, 2023. [ final version to be available ]
+[2] **J. Su**, Q. Lin, M. Chen, and H. Zeng, “Minimizing Carbon Footprint for Timely E-Truck Transportation: Hardness and Approximation Algorithm”, (invited), in Proceedings of the 62th IEEE Conference on Decision and Control (CDC), Singapore, December 13-15, 2023. [ final version to be available ]

 ##### **Poster and Demo Papers**

 [3] **J. Su**, M. Chen, and H. Zeng, “Energy Efficient Timely Transportation : A Comparative Study of Internal Combustion Trucks and Electric Trucks”, in Proceedings of the 8th ACM International Conference on Systems for Energy-Efficient Built Environments, Cities, and Transportation (ACM BuildSys 2021), Coimbra, Portugal, November 17-18, 2021. (poster paper) [<a href="{{ '/assets/pdf/buildsys21.etruck.pdf' | relative_url }}">pdf</a>]

 [4] **J. Su**, M. Chen, and H. Zeng, “E2Pilot: An Energy-Efficient Navigation System for Long-haul Timely Truck Transportation”, in Proceedings of 13th International Conference on Future Energy Systems (ACM e-Energy 2022), virtual conference, June 28 - July 1, 2022. (demo paper) [<a href="{{ '/assets/pdf/eenergy22.e2pilot.demo.pdf' | relative_url }}">pdf</a>]